cesardraw2/zeppelin/README.md

 The installation method may vary according to your environment, example is for Ubuntu 15.10.
 You can download Ubuntu from here: http://www.ubuntu.com/download/desktop/.

-The current version has been built and tested on Ubutu 15.10 64bits.
+The current version has been built and tested on Ubuntu 16.04 LTS 64bits.

 From a terminal shell: